 There are no treatments currently available that can repair or replace herniated disks, but your doctors may recommend back surgery to control symptoms.
 These arthroscopic surgeries carry their own substantial risks.
 Patients have been left in worse pain and with greater restrictions on movement than before they opted for surgery.
 If you have suffered harm because of arthroscopic surgery, our team files a medical malpractice lawsuit against the negligent orthopedist and hospital.

-To learn more about recovering from your herniated disk-related injury, call Gelman Gelman Wiskow & McCarthy LLC at 973.366.3900 or contact us online to schedule your one-hour free initial consultation.
-We offer five convenient office locations, and translation services for clients from the Spanish-speaking community.
+To learn more about recovering from your herniated disk-related injury, call Gelman Gelman Wiskow & McCarthy LLC at 862-263-0770 or contact us online to schedule your one-hour free initial consultation.
+For your convenience, we have offices in Elmwood Park, Bridgewater, Hackensack, Morristown, and Roseland, with Spanish-speaking translators available by request.
 You pay nothing up-front, and no fees unless we win your case.